nodejs/node/COLLABORATOR_GUIDE.md

 72 hours over weekends to account for international time differences and work schedules.
-Trivial changes (e.g. those which fix minor bugs or improve performance without affecting API or causing other wide-reaching impact) may be landed after a shorter delay.
+Trivial changes (e.g. those which fix minor bugs or improve performance without affecting API or causing other wide-reaching impact), and focused changes that affect only documentation and/or the test suite, may be landed after a shorter delay if they have multiple approvals.

 For non-breaking changes, if there is no disagreement amongst Collaborators, a pull request may be landed given appropriate review.